 They get a bad press but bats are super useful for our gardens.
 ‘Did you know that attracting bats to your garden is one of the safest and most efficient methods for natural insect control?’ asks Shannen Godwin.
 ‘One little brown bat can eat 1,200 insects per hour!
 A great bat-attracting

 method is to build a bat house to provide a warm cosy shelter for the creatures.’

 Use a rough, nontoxic wood (such as plywood or cedar) to construct a box-cum-bat cave.
 The rough texture of these woods makes it easier for bats to climb in and out of the house.

-Give your garden an update: 29 easy garden ideas – simple, low-maintenance updates to transform your outdoor space
+Give your garden an update with 29 easy garden ideas – simple, low-maintenance updates to transform your outdoor space.

 How do you make a wildlife friendly garden?